longhorn09/lorebot/README.md

 # lorebot
-Lorebot is a Discord bot to support a text-based RPG called [Arctic](http://mud.arctic.org).
+Lorebot is a Discord bot written in JS to support a text-based RPG called [Arctic](http://mud.arctic.org).
 Arctic is like AD&D with only colored text, no graphics.
 Lorebot will respond to commands prefixed by the exclamation mark.
 The work is a continuation and port of prior IRC and Skype lorebots in support of the same text-based game.